Why Chronic Stress Increases Inflammation?

 Stress Education:

 Understanding what stress is and what is not, is one of the most important aspects to learning how to reduce and manage stress.
-There is a lot of myths and misunderstandings around stress.
+Even today when chronic stress is an epidemic there is a lot of misinformation around stress.
 Many people who suffer from long-term stress believe they are not stressed or pretend they don’t suffer from stress because they associate it with weakness.
 When the reality is every single person suffers from some sort of stress, we all suffer from eustress and distress.
 It is part of our survival response and a human being.

 Understand Inflammation: